confluentinc/tutorials/filtering/flink_table_api_java/README.md

 TableEnvironment tableEnv = TableEnvironment.create(envSettings);
 ```

-Let's filter one of Confluent Cloud's built-in example tables.
-These reside in the read-only `marketplace` database of the `examples` catalog.
-The source code in this example uses The Table API's [`Table.filter`](https://docs.confluent.io/cloud/current/flink/reference/functions/table-api-functions.html#table-interface-sql-equivalents) method to find orders greater than or equal to 50 (we also could have used the equivalent [`Table.where`](https://docs.confluent.io/cloud/current/flink/reference/functions/table-api-functions.html#table-interface-sql-equivalents) method):
+Let's filter one of Confluent Cloud's example tables.
+You can find these tables in the read-only `marketplace` database of the `examples` catalog.
+The source code in this example uses the Table API's [`Table.filter`](https://docs.confluent.io/cloud/current/flink/reference/functions/table-api-functions.html#table-interface-sql-equivalents) method to find orders greater than or equal to 50 (we also could have used the equivalent [`Table.where`](https://docs.confluent.io/cloud/current/flink/reference/functions/table-api-functions.html#table-interface-sql-equivalents) method):

 ```java
 TableResult tableResult = tableEnv.from("examples.marketplace.orders")